This post explores the ancient Tarring fig gardens located in South Street, Tarring, Worthing.

 Are there fig trees in other gardens of Tarring and Worthing?

-The author of this post has a fig tree in his garden, which is shown in the associated photograph.
+The author has a fig tree in his garden, as shown in the photograph.

-My neighbours have a much grander mature fig tree in their garden.
+Neighbours nearby have a more mature and grand fig tree in their own garden.

 Comments are welcome.
-Have you visited the Tarring fig gardens and what are your memories?
+Have you visited the Tarring fig gardens, and what are your memories of them?

 Further reading